PF2M/slaj/readme.md

 # slaj

-## a miiverse clone by eric, seth, and pf2m
+## a miiverse clone by pf2m and some other people

 ... you get the idea